View Document Text

 5

 billing their Clients and collecting all fees.
-Information concerning the description of the
+Information regarding the services provided

 Models Provided within Wrap Fee Programs